tombrereton/dotnet-api/README.md

   becomes less cohesive, and consequently becomes hard to maintain or modify.
 We also use Mediatr to prevent constructor explosion and implement cross-cutting concerns for both the Api and Background Worker.
 It's important to colocate Mediatr Handlers with their corresponding Request and Response objects.
+- _November 2024_: For writing to the database, use the **Repository Pattern** instead of naked EF Core.
+We use Repositories for a number of reasons; we enforce data access through Aggregate Roots, we enable simple unit testing of Domain logic by testing against an interface, and we keep a clean Domain layer without any infrastructure code so when changing databases etc, only the repository code would change not the Domain code.
 - _February 2025 (Exploring)_: Use [Discriminated Unions](https://github.com/mcintyre321/OneOf) (previously explored
   [Result](https://www.milanjovanovic.tech/blog/functional-error-handling-in-dotnet-with-the-result-pattern)
   objects) for control flow instead of exceptions.
 In common code paths like validation or business rules use Oneof<